Households to get 'free £400 payment' in Rishi Sunak's cost of living plan

-All UK household will get an energy bill dicount of up to £400 and won't have to pay it back, according to reports.
+ALL UK households will get an energy bill discount of up to £400 and won't have to pay it back, according to reports.

 Chancellor Rishi Sunak will announce a new package of support likely to include a discount on energy bills funded by a windfall tax on oil and gas giants on Thursday.